R1nge/Suika/Assets/Readme.md

 Show an error message/error icon, when mod is invalid???
 Mod will use 'default' assets if some are missing

+Shake OR Spin
-Fix a lag spike when adding a polygon collider to a sprite renderer
+Fix a lag spike when adding a polygon collider to a sprite renderer Detect edge lines (shape) in the modding tool ???